A PowerPoint presentation is a powerful communication tool. It enables you to present ideas in a simple, yet engaging way.

-It also sets all your organisation’s predefined title and text styles.
-That is, the styles that’ll be used across any layout within your presentation.
+It also sets all predefined title and text styles for your business.
+That is, the styles that’ll be used across any layout in your presentation.

 Ultimately, a robust PowerPoint template takes the guesswork out of creating powerful presentations.
-Even staff members new to the organisation will be able to stay on brand.
+Even team members new to your business will be able to stay on brand.

 But most importantly, a robust template is easy to use.

-What to keep in mind when sourcing templates for your organisation
+What to keep in mind when sourcing templates for your business

 Not all PowerPoint users are the same.
 Differing levels of ability can mean different end results when creating presentations.

 And unlike Word, PowerPoint is not frequently used.
 Plus, it works differently to Word.

 So you want to ensure users have the guidance needed to effectively work with your PowerPoint templates.